AnalystScope

 Live investment view

-Base case stance: Buy with low confidence as shares trade at $99 versus $1,081 fair value, implying +995.6 upside.
-This workspace updates with the latest live inputs, while the published report remains a point-in-time note.
+Base case stance: Hold with medium confidence as shares are currently being evaluated against an older daily scheduled quote of $102 versus $97 fair value, implying -5.1 downside.
+This workspace updates with the latest daily scheduled quote and reported inputs, while the published report remains a point-in-time note.

 Current model signal